 Following a car accident—even a minor fender bender—the scene can be chaotic and stressful for everyone involved.
 It’s hard to concentrate or plan your next steps.

 However, these steps can help if you sue the at-fault driver to recover damages after a crash.

 Go to a Doctor, Even if Your Injuries Seem Minor

 Although a car accident may result in seemingly minor injuries, you should still see your doctor as soon as possible following the collision.
 It is not unusual for serious injuries such as brain or head trauma to take some time for symptoms to manifest, but the longer you wait to get examined, the more deadly the injury can become.

-Additionally, getting prompt medical treatment after the accident can be valuable to your legal case.
+Getting prompt medical treatment after the accident can also be valuable to your legal case.
 For instance, insurance companies will try to do anything possible to deny your claim or pay you less than you deserve.
-By not getting medical treatment quickly enough after your crash, they may argue that your injuries are not that serious or a result of a subsequent event.
+If you fail to obtain medical treatment quickly enough after your crash, they may argue that your injuries are not that serious or resulted from a subsequent event.

-When you get checked out by your doctor after your car collision, they can record information regarding your injuries in a medical report, providing you with evidence of a direct connection between the harm you sustained and the car accident and the extent of your damages.
+When you get checked out by your doctor after your car collision, they can record information regarding your injuries in a medical report, providing evidence of a direct connection between the harm you sustained with the car accident and the extent of your damages.

 Keep Records And Reports

 After the car accident, make sure to retain copies of all bills related to your car crash, including medical bills, car damage, and other expenses you would not have incurred but for the accident.
 In addition, you will also want to document any time that you had to miss work because of your injuries.

 Keeping track of these records and reports can help your attorney pursue the full compensation you deserve for your losses and injuries.